omernaeem/RFUAV/readme.md

 `SampleRate` represents the sampling rate of the drone data pack, `IFBandwidth` represents the bandwidth of the drone data pack, `ScaleFactor` represents the hardware power amplification scale used when collecting signals, in dB.
-### 3.2 Dataset file Structure
+### 3.2 Dataset File Structure
-Your dataset file structure should be organized as follows, if you are using the provided dataloader.
+Your dataset file structure should be organized as follows if you are using the provided dataloader.
 Dataset
 ├── train
 │ ├── AVATA